Kona Earth - Kona Coffee Questions Answered

 DARK: This is a full-bodied coffee with a bold flavor.
 Roasted to the second crack, the beans are dark brown with an oily surface.
 Dark roast creates a strong, rich flavor with an unmistakable aroma.
 Some refer to this roast as French Roast.

-We listen to our cupping experts who advise against roasting the higher grade coffees beyond a Full City (medium-dark) roast.
+We listen to our cupping experts who advise against roasting our higher grade coffees beyond a Full City (medium-dark) roast.
 Anything darker and you taste the roast, not the bean.
 They liken it to serving a charred Chateaubriand.
 The medium roast is smooth and silky and can be enjoyed on its own.
 If you like cream and sugar in your coffee, the full city roast still allows for the flavor of the bean to come through.
 If you love a dark roast, Kona Classic is a great choice.

-What do the different coffee grades represent?
+What do your different coffee grades represent?

 Our Kona Classic combines other Type I grades including Fancy, Number 1, Select and Prime.
 Many refer to this grade as Estate coffee.

 Peaberry is in a class of its own as a Type II.
 It is a special mutation in which only one bean develops instead of the usual two.
 More sugars develop per bean leading to a better-developed flavor profile.

 What is the source of the tasting notes for each Kona coffee?

 The Specialty Coffee Association created the Q Grader Program to help provide a consistent, credible and verifiable evaluation process that is utilized worldwide to evaluate coffee.
 Q Graders score coffee on various qualities like aroma, flavor, and texture.